Here's the "official" biography

 I started writing songs soon after when I moved down to Kelowna to explore the 'big city'.
 I was amazed when people would actually sit through the songs.
 Eventually I recorded my first project (for the tidy sum of $150.00 on Malcolm Petch's home stereo system).
 Malcolm had figured out how to bounce tracks between two cassettes and thereby create multi-tracking.
 I sold 500 copies that summer and was introduced into the world of making music to pay rent.
 I have been doing more or less the same thing since then.

-I have been happily married now for 27 years.
-We have 4 kids almost all grown up now.
-We divide our time between Dresden, Germany and Kelowna BC.
+I have been happily married now for 30 years.
+My wife is a best selling author of murder mysteries.
+You can see her stuff at www.leestraussbooks.com.
+We have 4 kids all grown up now.
+We divide our time between Dresden, Germany.
+Mexico and Germany.